-Forward-thinking organizations realize that Big Data requires a new class of technology, so join us in New York at Big Data Expo and learn about the innovative solutions that are already leading the way.
+Forward-thinking organizations realize that Big Data requires a new class of technology, so join us in Silicon Valley at Big Data Expo and learn about the innovative solutions that are already leading the way.

 As the management and analysis of massive amounts of data becomes an industry in its own right, is your own company up to speed?

-SYS-CON's Cloud Expo Expo drew more than 7,000 attendees at Jacob Javits Center
+SYS-CON's Cloud Expo drew more than 7,000 attendees at Jacob Javits Center

 Six Benefits of Attending the Three-Day